-- 1. The docket will contain several colored file folders representing the following subjects:

-- a) Red Reading
+- a.
+Red Reading

-- b) Yellow Math
+- b.
+Yellow Math

-- c) Green Science
+- $c. \quad Green-Science$

-- d) Blue History
+- d.
+Blue History

-- e) Purple Language arts
+- e.
+Purple Language arts

-- f) Orange Spelling
+- f.
+Orange Spelling

-- g) Gray Reading University
+- g.
+Gray-Reading University

-- h) Manilla Music
+- h.
+Manilla Music

-- i) White Student Monitored Learning Tracker - 1.
-Students will take the docket home each night and will bring it back to school each day. - 2.
-If students lose or damage their docket, they will need to purchase a new one from American Prep for their use.
-Unless given approval by administration, students must use the APA issued docket. - 3.
-One purpose of the docket is to help American Prep implement a "no loose papers" policy.
+- i.
+White Student Monitored Learning Tracker

+- 1. Students will take the docket home each night and will bring it back to school each day.

+2. If students lose or damage their docket, they will need to purchase a new one from American Prep for their use.
+Unless given approval by administration, students must use the APA issued docket.

+3. One purpose of the docket is to help American Prep implement a "no loose papers" policy.
 All papers should be placed in the correct file folder inside the docket.
-In this way, students always have with them what they need in class and at home.
+In this way, students always have with them what they need - in class and at home.
 Parents can easily look through a student's docket and get a clear picture of what work is being produced and what areas are being studied, thus allowing them to extend and expand the learning at home.